frandiox/vite-ssr/README.md

 # Vite SSR

+`vite-ssr` creates one build for the server, used on first rendering, and another one for the client that takes over after the first rendering.

-See [Vueflare](https://github.com/frandiox/vueflare) for SSR in Cloudflare Workers.
+See [Vitedge](https://github.com/frandiox/vitedge) for SSR in Cloudflare Workers.

 Note: this is a WIP prototype, use with caution.